Manitou Springs Heritage Center Hours & Admission

 The current Purchase Option gives us the ability to finalize the purchase of the property housing the museum.
 To date, the organization has been concentrating on operating the Center through building its volunteer base and sponsoring events and activities in order to raise funds to meet the monthly rent and other expenses.
-One January 1, 2015, the Board of Directors determined it was time to begin earnest fundraising for the building purchase in order to ensure that the museum has a permanent home.
+On January 1, 2015, the Board of Directors determined it was time to begin earnest fundraising for the building purchase in order to ensure that the museum has a permanent home.
 To that end, there will be many exciting fundraising efforts to accomplish this.
 Please go to the Capital Campaign page to learn more and donate to the building fund.

-Operation of the Heritage Center has allowed us to extend the commitment to collaborate with many local organizations such as the Mineral Springs Foundation, the Business of Art Center, the Manitou Springs Woman’s Club, the Manitou Springs Chamber, and a coalition of 18 regional History Museums, to name just a few.
+Operation of the Heritage Center allows us to extend the commitment to collaborate with many local organizations such as the Mineral Springs Foundation, the Business of Art Center, the Manitou Springs Woman’s Club, the Manitou Springs Chamber, and a coalition of 18 regional History Museums, to name just a few.

 The Heritage Center is supported by donations and memberships, and operated entirely by volunteers (go to Volunteer page).
 We have a growing membership, over 800 “likes” on our Facebook page (as of December 2014), and serve all residents and annual visitors to the community.